tobezhanabi/SECURITY-AUDIT/commands-for-anvil.md

 # CAST COMMAND, COMMON TO USE
-To access storage of variable we can use `cat storage`, this command help us read from blockchain and shows that because you inserted the word `private` doesn't mean it secure.
+To access storage of variable we can use `cast storage`, this command help us read from blockchain and shows that because you inserted the word `private` doesn't mean it secure.

 Use this command to read state variable